bentomhall/nih-system/homebrewery/world/player-options.md

 - Range: 60 ft
 - Cast Time: 1 action
 - Duration: Instantaneous
-- Classes: Druid, Ranger, War Mage (Heavy Assault)
+- Classes: Druid, Ranger, Warmage (Heavy Assault)

 All creatures in a 10-foot radius sphere around a point you can see within range must make a Constitution saving throw.
 On a failed save, targets take 2d6 necrotic damage and cannot regain hit points until the start of your next turn.
 On a success, targets take half as much damage but no other effects.
 All natural plant life and CR 0 Tiny creatures wither and die without a saving throw.